 Best Time to Visit Mount Rainier

-Summer and fall are by far the best time to visit, in my opinion!
+Although some sections of the park are officially open year-round, summer and fall are by far the best time to visit.
 In particular, the months of July through October usually offer the best weather, snow-free trails, and the chance to see wildflowers (depending on the season).
 Keep in mind that Mount Rainier can experience fairly dramatic weather conditions and you are always best to research and plan accordingly.

 To avoid crowds I would suggest planning your visit for during midweek and outside of busy holidays such as Fourth of July.
 Parking can get extremely busy on the weekends and lines can build up at the entrance gates.
 Entering the park before 10 am or after 2:30 pm can also help avoid delays during busy periods.
 Check out this article by the National Park Service (NPS) for avoiding summer congestion.

 If your main objective is to see wildflowers then you will need to be flexible with the conditions, weather, and the season.
 Each year is different and the “peak” bloom will depend on many factors.
-In general, the wildflowers will starting blooming around mid-July and will peak by the first week of August, but again this can change season-to-season.
+In general, the wildflowers will start blooming early-mid July and will peak by the first week of August, but again this can change season-to-season.
 The NPS has updates each year on their ‘Discover Wildflowers‘ web page.